-- 6.4.1 Airspace is an essential element in determining whether Manston is viable as an airport.
+6.4.1 Airspace is an essential element in determining whether Manston is viable as an airport.
 Major airports must be able to integrate into the European Air Traffic Management Network, which considers air routes, airways and airports across Europe in a seamless and contiguous manner.
-Successful integration entails connectivity identifying suitable entry and exit points to join and leave the network as well as minimising impact by ensuring aircraft can climb to cruising altitude without blocking multiple levels.
+Successful integration entails connectivity - identifying suitable entry and exit points to join and leave the network - as well as minimising impact by ensuring aircraft can climb to cruising altitude without blocking multiple levels.
 The South East of England, and the London area in particular, has amongst the busiest and most congested airspace in Europe.
-However, as Figure 4 shows, from an airspace perspective, Manston's location is ideal.
+However, as Figure 5 shows, from an airspace perspective, Manston's location is ideal.
 The airport is sufficiently close to the confluence and convergence of major routes, such as those that converge on the Dover beacon, to be able to exploit them whilst sufficiently far away for aircraft to gain height safely before doing so.
-Aircraft departing from Manston can climb to 6,500 feet (and higher if routed to the north) before having any impact on the efficiency of the Air Traffic Management network. - 6.4.2 From an airspace perspective, expansion of an airport also requires consideration of the impact on adjacent airfields and traffic patterns, the routing of civil and military aircraft operating in the area, and the impact on third parties on the ground in terms of safety and noise.
-The recent proposed airspace changes at airports in the London area highlight the considerable resistance from the broader aviation community.
+Aircraft departing from Manston can climb to 6,500 feet (and higher if routed to the north) before having any impact on the efficiency of the Air Traffic Management network.

+6.4.2 From an airspace perspective, expansion of an airport also requires consideration of the impact on adjacent airfields and traffic patterns, the routing of civil and military aircraft operating in the area, and the impact on third parties on the ground in terms of safety and noise.
+The recent proposed airspace changes at airports in the London area highlight the considerable resistance from the broader aviation aircraft.
+Code E includes B747 -100, 200, 200, 400, B777, B787 and A330.
+Code F includes B747-8 and A380-800 community.
 Both civil and military stakeholders raised objections because of the potential impact on their operations as well concerns over noise.

-Figure 4 Aeronautical chart showing location of Manston Airport
+Figure 5Aeronautical chart showing location of Manston Airport